gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 }
 ```

-💡 Note: This plugin has a peer dependency on `gatsby-plugin-image` and will fail to build without it.

-<div id="retrieving-api-information-from-shopify"></div>

 ### Retrieving API Information from Shopify

 `GATSBY_MYSHOPIFY_URL` is the Store address you enter when logging into your Shopify account.
 This is in the format of `{store}.myshopify.com`.